Egyptian State Lawsuits Authority: Structure

 The members of the Department of Foreign Disputes are in charge of representing the Arab Republic of Egypt before the International Court of Justice (ICJ), International Centre for Settlement of Investment Disputes (ICSID), Cairo Regional Centre for International Commercial Arbitration (CRCICA), International Chamber of Commerce in Paris (ICC) and any other international arbitral or judicial panel for the settlement of International Disputes where Egypt is a party thereto.
 The current State Solicitor Asser Harb is primarily known for his eminent international legal practice within the Department of Foreign Disputes.

-In general, the main mission of the Egyptian State Lawsuits Authority is to defend the public funds and interests of the Egyptian people.